"Hamilton", American History, and the Importance of Heroes

 With its impeccable staging and choreography, some of the best character development you’ll find in any narrative form, and iconic blend of classic Broadway show tunes, rap, hip hop, and R&B, Hamilton attempts to do what few musicals, movies, or books have been able to pull off: it puts its finger on the heartbeat of America’s legacy by telling the story of America’s heroes then through the voices of America now.

 Hamilton reminds us that, for those fortunate to call the United States of America their home, America’s history is their history, and its Founding Fathers are their Founding Fathers, regardless of their skin color or whether they were born here or not.
-America is also unique that it is one of the few countries where being American is not limited or defined by one’s:
+America is also unique that it is one of the few countries where being American is not defined by one’s:

 It is, as Alexander Hamilton reflects, “a place where even orphan immigrants can leave their fingerprints.”